adrelanos/aeternity-wiki/Idea-Box.md

 ***

-## Dominant Assurance Contracts
+##  Insured (and Trust-less) crowdfunding

-> Dominant Assurance Contract is a mechanism originally designed to provide public goods and funding public projects.
+Crowdfunding can be made trust-less and more transparent by using dominant assurance contracts.
+These are smart-contracts that are used to raise money for a public good, or any other commercial project.
+Part of the funds can be locked for development and other parts are locked to provide an ROI for investors.

-It's a variant of smart-contracts where funds are collected and locked in the Dominance Assurance Contract.
-Part of the funds are locked for development and other parts for ROI for investors.
+The release of funds can be set on several milestones.
+Once a milestone is cleared and approved, the contract will release the funds allocated to that specific milestone.
+Several methods can be used to verify the completion including specific Oracles.
+If the Oracle concludes that the milestone is not reached, investors get their investments with interests back.

-Once a milestone is cleared and approved, several methods can be used to verify the completion including specific oracles, the contract will release the funds allocated to that specific milestone.
+Dominant assurance contracts differ from traditional assurance contracts like Kickstarter, in that they make it a dominant strategy to participate.
+If the good is produced, all participants get their "æons" back plus interest, so they are insured against reducing their liquidity without receiving the good.
+Using an oracle, we can ensure that the provider of the good or service only gets paid if he provide the goods as promised.

-If the milestone is not reached, investors get their investments with interests back.
+This will enable a leap of transparency and trust-less investment opportunities in ICOs and startups , where the investors funds are safe from mismanagement or fraud by the project's founders.

-This will enable a leap of transparency and trustless investment opportunities in ICOs and startups , where the investors funds are safe from mismanagement or fraud by the project's founders.
+This can also be implemented on any other exchange of services between multiple parties, thus decentralizing the freelancing and business-to-business sectors.

 ### Use Case Ideas
 * [Humanistic Use Cases ](https://github.com/aeternity/wiki/wiki/Humanistic-Use-Cases)